Install Julia Packages

 Hit backspace or Control-C to exit the package manager and Control-D to exit Julia.

-Install a Julia Package in a Jupyter Notebook
+In a Jupyter Notebook

 No special environment setting is needed.
 Simply do the following in a code cell in a Jupyter notebook that has the default Julia kernel selected: